 People who visit Peru often book flights from city to city to avoid long bus rides across the country, but many travelers often overlook an important detail for their journey: baggage allowances for domestic flights in Peru.

-If you’ll be flying from place to place in Peru, you might want to take into account the baggage allowances for domestic flights within the country before choosing what bags to take and how much to pack inside them.
+If you're planning to fly between multiple destinations in Peru, you'll need to take into account what luggage you'll be allowed to take with you on domestic airlines before choosing what bags to bring and how much to pack inside them.

 Note: Items such as knives, penknives, box cutters, knives with folding or retractable blades, ice picks, scissors and other sharp-edged objects are not allowed in hand luggage on Peru’s domestic flights.

 StarPerú is based in Lima and offers routes between the city and Iquitos, Huánuco, Cusco, Pucallpa, Tarapoto, and Puerto Maldonado in Peru as well as flights to Santiago, Chile.
 Founded in 1997, this airline started as a cargo company but shifted to a commercial transit model in 2004.
 Baggage allowances for StarPerú are as follows:

 - Hand luggage: One piece, up to 4 kilograms (8.8 pounds), measuring no more than 40 centimeters (15.75 inches) tall, 35 centimeters (13.78 inches) wide, and 20 centimeters (7.87 inches) deep.
 You may also bring one laptop bag, purse, small bag, or another personal item.

 - Checked baggage: Free for up to 25 kilograms (55 pounds) between two items of luggage measuring no more than 75 centimeters (29.5 inches) tall, 45 centimeters (17.7 inches) long, and 35 centimeters (13.78 inches) deep.